 - Committing physical or sexual abuse of minor children

 - Committing rape, involuntary deviate sexual intercourse, sexual assault, statutory sexual assault, aggravated indecent assault, indecent assault, or incest

 - Placing someone in reasonable fear of immediate and serious physical harm

-- Following someone (stalking) or repeatedly committing other acts that cause the person to have reasonable fear of bodily injury
+- Following someone (stalking) or repeatedly committing other acts that cause the person to have a reasonable fear of bodily injury

 - Interfering with a person’s freedom of movement (e.g., false imprisonment)

 Can You Get a PFA for Verbal Abuse?

 It depends on the circumstances.
 For example, using abusive or vulgar language towards a spouse, girlfriend, or domestic partner during an argument or during a custody transfer of a child is not PFA abuse.

 However, threatening physical harm or death to a girlfriend or repeatedly contacting a domestic partner with no legitimate purpose is considered abuse under the PFA Act.